3mm3ttm/website-rules/README.md

 ### Apache Servers

-1. create a new file named `.htaccess` in the root directory.
+1. create a new `.htaccess` dotfile in the root directory.

 2. open the file in a text editor, and type `ErrorDocument 404 /not_found.html`.
 3. create your `/not_found.html` file in the root.